Kyxtaka/self-hosted-runner-docker/README.md

 ```

-## IMPORTANT don't forget to `sudo chmod -R 777 ./runner-data` or you runner's jobs will fail due to Unauthorized access
+## IMPORTANT don't forget to `sudo chmod -R 777 ./runner-data` or you runner's jobs will fail due to Unauthorized access And check your runners tags in settings